-At it surface (and, indeed, from the opening scenes of the film) the viewer can very easily discern the usual hallmarks of film noir: the traditional femme fatale, the ‘weaker’ man, even those delightful venetian blinds —all entwined together in the plot of dispassionate and near-perfect murder.
+At its surface (and, indeed, from the opening scenes of this 1944 Paramount classic) the viewer can very easily discern the usual hallmarks of film noir: the traditional femme fatale, the ‘weaker’ man, even those delightful venetian blinds —all entwined together in the plot of dispassionate and near-perfect murder.
 (For if it were to be truly perfect wherever would this film lead?)
 As we venture further into this spiralling adventure though, we can be quite certain that Wilder’s Double Indemnity is not typical.
 Definitive definitely, but never, by any stretch of the imagination, something ordinary.

 The meaning of the movie’s title, Double Indemnity, is explained early on by Walter Neff, a whip-smart insurance salesman and our fascinating film protagonist.

 There’s a clause in every accident policy; a little thing called double indemnity.
 The insurance company put in a sort of a come-on for the customers.
 That means they pay double on certain accidents.
 The kind that almost never happen.
 Like for instance, if a guy is killed on a train…